Socialism in Egypt: Nasser

 After securing a political victory over both Naguib in the RCC and over the remaining political opposition in the country, Nasser was free to implement his economic reforms.
-Though Nasser would pivot Egypt towards the Soviet Union and the Eastern Block, he would continue to suppress local Egyptian communists as well as adopting a position of nonallignment.
+Though Nasser would pivot Egypt towards the Soviet Union and the Eastern Bloc, he would continue to suppress local Egyptian communists as well as adopting a position of nonalignment.
 When Nasser first visited the Soviet Union in 1955, he announced that his position of anticommunism would not be dimmed by the trip.